thi-ng/umbrella/packages/timestep/tpl.readme.md

 // 1.028 10.113 [ -10.113, 20.226 ]
 ```

-The last row shows that both `a` and `b` have arrived at correct values after 1
+The last row shows that both `a` and `b` arrive at their expected values after 1
-second, even though the 25fps used for triggering the updates are not a multiple
+second, even though the 25 fps used for triggering the updates are not a
-of the 60fps used by the sim...
+multiple of the 60 fps used by the sim...

 {{meta.status}}